ethereum/pos-evolution/pos-evolution.md

 [Neu *et al.*](https://arxiv.org/pdf/2009.04987.pdf) [https://ethresear.ch/t/a-balancing-attack-on-gasper-the-current-candidate-for-eth2s-beacon-chain/8079] have shown how the original version of Gasper, i.e., the one presented in the [first part](/GgixO3A1TrSBTfif1E8etw), suffers from a liveness issue that leads to loss of safety for the dynamically available ledger.
 They presented an attack against Gasper, called *balancing attack*, in the synchronous network model with adversarial network delay.

 *Recall that Gasper proceeds in epochs which are further subdivided into $C$ slots each.
 For simplicity, let $C$ divide $n$ so that every slot has a committee of size $\frac{n}{C}$.
 For each epoch, a random permutation of all $n$ validators assigns validators to slots’ committees and designates a proposer per slot.
-Per slot, the proposer produces a new block extending the tip determined by the fork choice rule $HLMD(G)$ executed in local view $G$.
+Per slot, the proposer produces a new block extending the tip determined by the fork-choice rule $HLMD(G)$ executed in local view $G$.
 Then, each validator of the slot’s committee decides what block to vote for using $HLMD(G)$ in local view $G.$*
 *For the Casper FFG layer, a block can only become finalized if two-thirds of validators vote for it.
 The attacker aims to keep honest validators split between two options (left and right chain) indefinitely, so that neither option ever gets two-thirds votes and thus no block ever gets finalized.
-Key technique to maintain this split is that some adversarial validators (‘swayers’) withhold their votes and release them only at specific times and to specific subsets of honest nodes in order to influence the fork choice of honest nodes and thus steer which honest nodes vote left/right.* [https://arxiv.org/pdf/2009.04987.pdf]
+Key technique to maintain this split is that some adversarial validators (‘swayers’) withhold their votes and release them only at specific times and to specific subsets of honest nodes in order to influence the fork-choice of honest nodes and thus steer which honest nodes vote left/right.* [https://arxiv.org/pdf/2009.04987.pdf]

 The attacks requires an adversary to (i) know at what points in time honest validators execute HLMD-GHOST and (ii) be able to target a message for delivery to an honest validator just before a certain point in time.
 Moreover, it assumes that (iii) honest validators cannot *quickly* update each other about messages they have just received.